 An adequate CISO candidate must express an understanding of the balance between compliance and risk.
 If there’s one thing we learned from the overwhelming number of data breaches in 2016 and 2017, it’s that just because you’re compliant, it doesn’t mean you’re secure.
 Sure, the two overlap plenty, and a CISO can identify those instances to avoid duplication of effort––but their role goes deeper than that.

 Cybersecurity is far too complex these days to be handled without some sort of GRC software tool.
-Hiring someone with a proficient understanding of a security software management tool gives your organization a huge leg-up to streamlining the efforts of security and risk with your compliance efforts.
+Hiring someone with a proficient understanding of an IT security software management tool gives your organization a huge leg-up to streamlining the efforts of security and risk with your cybersecurity compliance efforts.

 It’s only with a thorough understanding of both components of your cybersecurity program that will keep you out of the headlines.